datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 > ~~~
 {: .output}

-The `write.csv()` function has some additional argument listed in the help, but at a minimum you need to tell it what data frame to write to file, and give a path to a file name in quotes (if you only provide a file name, the file will be written in the current working directory).
+The `write.csv()` function has some additional arguments listed in the help, but at a minimum you need to tell it what data frame to write to file, and give a path to a file name in quotes (if you only provide a file name, the file will be written in the current working directory).